Project Scope and Product Scope in Project Management

 • The product scope can also be included in the project scope.

 Project scope can be considered as an agreement between the client and the contractor.
 Therefore a well-written scope statement is key to prevent disputes between the parties involved in the project.
 Because a clear scope statement reduces risk and manages the expectations of all key stakeholders.
 Changes in the scope may cause time and money losses after the start of a project.

 Simply put, the product scope defines the end product itself, and the project scope describes how to get this product.
 Therefore, the project scope has extensive processes which can also include the Product Scope.

-Note that this is an important concept for the PRINCE2, PMP and CAPM certification exam point of view.
+Note that this is an important concept for the PRINCE2, CAPM, and PMP certification exam point of view.
 Therefore we decided to write this article for the candidates who seek to get certified.

-If you want to add or share anything related with the concepts, you can do through the comments section below.
+If you want to add or share anything related to the concepts, you can use the comments section below.